 If you are in an accident or your business suffers a loss that is covered under a business insurance policy, one of the first steps you need to take is to file an insurance claim.
 Filing a claim starts the process of making sure you get money for the losses you incur.
 The best insurance providers make the claims process simple, but it’s important to know how insurance claims work and how to file one.

-An insurance claim is a request made by the insured (the policyholder) to the insurance company for payment due to an incident or loss covered under the policy agreement.
+An insurance claim is a request made by the insured (the policyholder) to the insurance company for a loss covered under the policy agreement.

 For example, let’s say you operate a fleet of company vehicles and one of your drivers is involved in an accident.
 To start the process of the insurance company paying for repairs to the vehicle, you would need to file a claim with your insurance carrier.
 The insurance company may then approve or reject the claim based on an assessment.

-Depending upon the insurer, the claims process could include downloading and mailing in documents, uploading documents to an online insurance portal, faxing documents, calling a toll-free hotline, or using an app.
-You can see specific examples of a simple claims process by reading our review of AIG or our Thimble review.
+The claims process could include downloading and mailing documents, uploading documents to an online insurance portal, faxing documents, calling a toll-free hotline or using an app.
+Knowing how the process works for your insurance provider will make it easier and quicker to file the claim.

 Once you file an insurance claim, a claims adjuster will determine how much the insurance company should pay toward the claim by gathering information about the incident and your policy’s coverage.

 The adjuster’s job is to settle your claim as quickly and cost-efficiently as possible.
 In case an adjuster contacts you, keep all of the details of your incident handy, along with any applicable repair, service or replacement estimates to provide to the adjuster and record in case of a dispute or litigation by a third party.

 This is some of the relevant documentation to save and keep on hand:

 In certain cases, the insurance company will suggest a lawyer and may cover the cost of the attorney as well as any settlement or judgment.